wix/ricos/docs/UiSettings.md

 # Toolbar Customization

 ## Motivation
 As it turns out, various `RichContentEditor` consumers have different customization needs.
-On other hand, it is important to keep the public API clean, while providing the desired customability.
+On the other hand, it is important to keep the public API clean, while providing the desired customability.
 In order to meet these requirements, the `RichContentEditor` exposes `config` object prop.

 This document focuses on a specific `config` API `uiSettings` that is responsible for  UI customization.